Dense generic well-rounded lattices: Abstract

 \section{Abstract}

-It is well-known that the densest lattice sphere packings also typically have the largest kissing numbers.
+It is well-known that the densest lattice sphere packings also typically have large kissing numbers.
 The sphere packing density maximization problem is known to have a solution among well-rounded lattices, of which the integer lattice $\Z^n$ is the simplest example.
 The integer lattice is also an example of a generic well-rounded lattice, \emph{i.e.}, a well-rounded lattice with a minimal kissing number.
 However, the integer lattice has the worst density among well-rounded lattices.
 In this paper, the problem of constructing explicit generic well-rounded lattices with dense sphere packings is considered.
-To this end, so-called \emph{tame} lattices recently introduced by Damir~\emph{et~al.} are utilized.
+To this end, so-called \emph{tame} lattices recently introduced by Damir and Mantilla-Soler are utilized.
 Tame lattices came to be as a generalization of the ring of integers of certain abelian number fields.
 The sublattices of tame lattices constructed in this paper are shown to always result in either a generic well-rounded lattice or the lattice $A_n$, with density ranging between that of $\Z^n$ and $A_n$.
-Further, explicit deformations of some known densest lattice packings are constructed, yielding a family of generic well-rounded lattices with densities arbitrarily close to the optimum.
-In addition to being an interesting mathematical problem on its own, the constructions are also motivated from a more practical point of view.
-Namely, the constructed lattices provide good candidates for lattice codes used in secure wireless communications.
+In order to find generic well-rounded lattices with densities beyond that of $A_n$, explicit deformations of some known densest lattice packings are constructed, yielding a family of generic well-rounded lattices with densities arbitrarily close to the optimum.
+In addition to being an interesting mathematical problem on its own right, the constructions are also motivated from a more practical point of view.
+Namely, generic well-rounded lattices with high packing density make good candidates for lattice codes used in secure wireless communications.